-Thinking that there must be a tool out there that will allow her to do this, Angela was doing some online research when she came across VidCruiter’s video interviewing software.
+Thinking that there must be a tool out there that will allow her to do this, Angela was doing some online research when she came across VidCruiter’s video hiring software.

-Branded On-Demand Video Interviews Simplifies Selling Your Organization During a Screening Interview
+Branded On-Demand Interviews Simplifies Selling Your Organization During a Screening Interview

 Video interviewing software is a system designed for candidates to answer questions selected by the recruiter from home on their own mobile devices.
 The answer is submitted to the recruiter and hiring manager for review, where they are able to ‘save’ to watch as many times as they’d like.